 Plants are especially a great gift for the elderly.
-They need little care, yet can vastly improve the air quality--something that can benefit the health of elders.
+They need little care, yet they can vastly improve the air quality—something that can benefit the health of elders.

 A Christmas cactus makes a wonderful gift.
 It can be kept for years and is easy to maintain.
 As an added plus, the blooms are frilly, and remind many people of Christmas ornaments.

 It takes a little preparation to get a Christmas cactus (Schlumbergera spp.),to bloom at the right time.
 However, you can buy them already in bloom if you don't have time to force the blooms yourself.

 If you want to try to force your own blooms, (don't worry, this isn't painful to you or your plant!), then you will need to begin about six weeks before Christmas.
 Place the cactus in a dark place, such as a closet for at least 13 hours a day.
 The temperature should be very cool, (55-60 degrees Fahrenheit.)

 It won't hurt the cactus to remain in complete darkness until it forms buds on the tips of its stalks.
 As as the buds appear, your Christmas cactus can be moved to a well-lit location.
 Once exposed to the light, the buds should bloom out within a few days.

 Poinsettias are an elegant gift choice.
 Perfect for mother-in-laws, grandmothers, aunts, teachers, ministers, and any person on the gift list that requires a nice, somewhat formal gift.
 Poinsettias aren't just a nice plant, they are also a stunning, traditional decoration that looks great in the Christmas photos!